SovnSkyrim/QWEST/README.md

 Fourth modification: [Oblivion Style HUD](http://prntscr.com/xb9lrc).
 Disabled by default, it'll make the UI have an oblivion style like [this](https://staticdelivery.nexusmods.com/mods/1704/images/463/463-1511538957-694432832.png)

+Fifth Modification is [NeverNude](https://prnt.sc/10e3879).
+The list comes with Nude Bodies but with a Spell Perk Item Distributor Addon that gives npcs underwear.
+You obviously remain naked under your armor.
+Simply tick the mods if you want to take no risk and have no nudity. (you can also tick off the SPID Addon ``Equippable Underwear for NPCs``.)

-Fifth and last modification: [Gamepad Guide](http://prntscr.com/xb9op3).
+Sixth and last modification: [Gamepad Guide](http://prntscr.com/xb9op3).
 Disabled by default, ask for the Gamepad guide in [MY Discord](https://discord.gg/ZgjVrXp) (not Wabbajack's) if you want the details on how to use a controller with QWEST!

 ## How to start up QWEST!